fruttasecca/hay_checker/README.md

 | timeFormat | Format in which the value (and values in columns, if they are of string type) are; used to cast columns if they contain dates as strings.
 Either dateFormat or timeFormat must be passed, but not both|
 | df         | Dataframe on which to run the metric, None to have this function return a Task instance containing this metric to be run later                                                                                                           |

+If a dateFormat is passed, only days are considered for the comparison, hours, minutes, seconds, etc. are ignored.

+If a timeFormat is passed, if the timeFormat contains tokens that represent years, months, days, or anything related to dates, the comparison is made considering "everything".
+On the contrary, the comparison will only consider hours, minutes and seconds, allowing for a comparison between a value which is just a time, like 23:54:10 and timestamps which contain also years, months, etc; if we want to only compare by times while also having years/months/days in our timestamp.

 Example

 ```python